-Heidelberg is a city revolving around the university and scientific research, while also being a favorite among visitors for its riverside location and historic town center.
-Living in Heidelberg offers a mix of old and new, located around 90km south of Frankfurt.
+Heidelberg is a city that revolves around the university and scientific research, while also a favorite among visitors for its riverside location and historic town center.
+Living in Heidelberg offers a mix of old and new.

 The cost of living in Heidelberg is estimated to be:

-The cost of living in Germany, however, varies greatly between major cities and rural towns.
-Consider the cost of living in the following German cities:
+The cost of living in Germany, however, varies significantly between major cities and rural towns.
+For example, consider the cost of living in the following German cities:

 Cost of housing in Germany

-General housing costs in Germany are fairly high, but vary considerably depending on the type of property you choose and the area in which you live; some areas offer better deals, for example, suburbs around Berlin.
+General housing costs in Germany are relatively high but vary considerably depending on the type of property you choose and the area you live in; some locations offer better deals, for example, suburbs around Berlin.
 There are no restrictions on expats buying property in Germany.